juankamilomarin/WebShop/README.md

 I used MemoryCache class to store the products on memory and also the data storage type.
 No policy expiration was implemented (this should be analyzed with the business in a real scenario)

 <br/><b>Project structure</b><br/>
-The solution was diveded in different projects as follows:
+The solution was divided in different projects as follows:
 * WebShop: MVC Web application containing controllores and views (this was the only project created from a template)
 * WebShop.DataAccess: Contains the classes for accessing the data.
 Here you may find the repositories for both data storage mechanisms
 * WebShop.Models: Contains the models used in the application